 Advantages of Income Inequality

 Advantages of a system of unequal incomes in a free market economy are:

 1. Greater incentive to work hard.

 Inequality as a result of a free market economy provides incentives to work harder and more efficiently, as the rewards are generally greater.
-This leads to more economic growth, increases a nation’s wealth and overall standard of living (including for the lower income households).
+This leads to more economic growth, increases a nation’s wealth, and raises a country’s overall standard of living (including for the lower income households).

 2. Greater savings and investments.